 People who lack self-confidence tend to undervalue, ignore or discount the things that they are actually very capable of.
 They approach things in a reluctant and tentative way.
-They feel uncertain and often seek reassurance from others.
+And, they feel uncertain and often seek reassurance from others.
 They also assume confident people rarely if ever feel unconfident, which is completely untrue.

 So what exactly is this thing called confidence?
 Two of the most common assumptions I come across go something like this:

 - People are either born confident or they aren’t.
 This presupposes that confidence is in our genes, is fixed and cannot be changed.

 - Confidence comes from the way you were treated when you were young.
 This suggests that a person who had it tough when they were young is unlikely to be confident.
 Equally it suggests that those who were brought up in an environment that was warm, encouraging and supportive are more likely to be confident.